 When a circuit file is sourced into WRspice, each line of the circuit description has variable substitution performed by the shell.
 Thus, shell variables can be used to define circuit parameters, if within the circuit description the parameter is specified in the form of a variable reference.
 The variable substitution in a SPICE deck allows a concatenation character '%'.
 This is used between a variable and other text, which would otherwise mask the variable.
-For example set value = 10 v1 1 0 pulse(0 \$value%m 5p 10p)
+For example expands to v1 1 0 pulse(0 10m 5p 10p).